theShield-Z/circloO_helper/circloo_helper/README.md

 An example level-creation file is in `main.py`

 First, add the library to your project.
-You can do this either by copying all `.py` files to your project's folder (you may have to mess with some import statements, im too tired to fix it rn -_-), or preferably by installing the standalone library repository on my profile via pip.
+You can do this either by copying all `.py` files to your project's folder (you may have to mess with some import statements, im too tired to fix it rn -_-), or preferably by installing the standalone library from the standalone circloO_helper_library branch via pip.

 Create a level:
 ```